 Provides a postemergence weed control program for use on Clearfield (imidazolinone tolerant) varieties only.
 The tolerance trait was isolated from wild sunflower and incorporated into commercial seed by conventional breeding techniques.
 Gives very good to excellent control of several annual broadleaf weeds, including special problem weeds such as cocklebur, mustard, marsh elder, black nightshade, pigweed, purslane, and wild sunflower.
 Does not control ALS resistant weed biotypes.
 Labeling include green and yellow foxtail, "cheatgrass," wild oat, and volunteer cereals.
-Most broadleaves should be less than 3 inches and grasses 1 to 5 inches.
+Most broadleaves should be less than 3 inches tall and grasses 1 to 5 inches tall.
 Control is most consistent if weeds are small and grasses have not developed expanded tillers.
-Beyond fits well following soil applied Prowl or other herbicide.
+Beyond fits well following soil applied Prowl or other herbicides.
 Crop tolerance and weed control has been satisfactory in SDSU tests.
 Beyond can be tank-mixed with Zidua for Clearfield Plus varieties but not for Clearfield varieties.

-No carryover restrictions for most following year crops.
+Rotation intervals are 3 months for alfalfa or wheat; 4 months for rye; 8.5 months for corn; 9 months for sorghum, millet, oats and sunflowers(non-Clearfield); 26 months for canola(non-Clearfield); and 18 months for most other crops.
 Minimum carrier is 10 gpa for ground or 5 gpa for air.
 Add NIS at 1 qt/100 gallons spray solution and either 28 % N at 2.5 gallons/100 gallons or AMS at 12-15 lbs/100 gallons spray solution.
 With Clearfield Plus Varieties COC or MSO can be used instead of NIS for better weed control but may increase crop response.